juliannemarik/Git-Analytic/README.md

 ```
 npm install
 npm run dev-start
-enter the owner and name of any public Github repository
 ```
+Enter the owner and name of any public Github repository

 ## Built With
 Node, Express, React, Redux, D3, Github API